Learn About Portable Air Conditioners

 Old-style Portable: 55 - 63 dB - noisy, can be hard to hear people speak

 Close Comfort has eliminated the exhaust hose: such a wonderful improvement.
 It is on caster wheels and can easily be moved where you want to use it.
 At 17 Kg it is easily carried too.
 Take it anywhere you need cooling, even outside in sheltered places.

 The old-style portable comes with a hose and window kit which is fiddly to install, and only works with some windows.
 That means you cannot easily move it once you have installed it.
 Plus the exhaust hose is ugly, helps to heat the room, and makes lots of noise.

 QUESTIONS and ANSWERS

-Answer: Close Comfort produces only 300 Watts additional heating, the same as three people sitting in the room.
-Close Comfort directs its warm air exhaust to the ceiling where the heat is absorbed.
+Answer: Close Comfort releases only 300 Watts, similar to three people in the room.
+Close Comfort directs its warm air exhaust to the ceiling where the heat is absorbed, just like the warmth from your fridge which you don't notice (warm air rises naturally).
 Any excess finds its way out of open windows or doors.

 Close Comfort works in any room, even outside in sheltered places.
-It creates a micro-climate that can cool an area of about 4-5 square metres.
+It creates a micro-climate, a cool zone, up to 4-5 square metres.

 If the temperature inside your bedroom regularly exceeds 28°C at night, the Igloo tent provides extra cooling to keep you comfortable, and also provides chemical-free mosquito protection.
 The Igloo tent also reduces the air conditioner power consumption to about 180 Watts average, a valuable saving for off-grid battery installations.